RealtimeStack/Realtime-flight-monitoring/README.md

 ✈️ Real-Time Flight Monitoring System

-Kafka · Flink · Kafka Connect · Elasticsearch
-This project demonstrates an end-to-end real-time streaming architecture using Apache Kafka, Apache Flink, Kafka Connect, and Elasticsearch.
+Kafka · Flink · Kafka Connect · ElasticsearchThis project demonstrates an end-to-end real-time streaming architecture using Apache Kafka, Apache Flink, Kafka Connect, and Elasticsearch.

 🏗️ System Architecture
 The application consists of six core components, each with a single responsibility.